-This form of arthritis is found more often in breeds that are medium to large in size such as spaniels, retrievers, and German shepherds.
+This form of arthritis is found more often in breeds that are medium to large in sizes such as spaniels, retrievers, and German shepherds.

-Some causes are non-erosive polyarthritis, meaning they cause no substantial changes to the joints and erosive polyarthritis that causes major damage and deformity to the affected joints.
+Some causes are non-erosive polyarthritis, meaning they cause no substantial changes to the joints and erosive polyarthritis which causes major damage and deformity to the affected joints.
 Listed below are sub-types of polyarthritis.

 - Vaccine-induced polyarthritis (after a few days this generally resolves itself)

 - Systemic lupus erythematosus

 - Breed-specific polyarthritis

 - Rheumatoid arthritis (genetic in nature and similar to human RA but not very common)

 - Stiffness when standing, walking, or trying to lay down